 Diagnosis generally is based on physical examination.
 A developing polyp is teardrop-shaped; when mature, it resembles a peeled seedless grape.

-Surgical removal is required in many cases.
+Surgical removal of nasal polyps is required in many cases.
 Polyps that obstruct the airway or promote sinusitis are removed, as are unilateral polyps that may be obscuring benign or malignant tumors.

 Polyps tend to recur unless the underlying allergy or infection is controlled.
 After removal of nasal polyps, topical beclomethasone or flunisolide therapy tends to retard recurrence.
 In severe recurrent cases, maxillary sinusotomy or ethmoidectomy may be indicated.
 These procedures are usually done endoscopically.